squatboy/browser-use-vnc/README.md

 ```

 ## Troubleshooting & Tips

-- **Chrome fails to launch**: Restart the containers using `docker compose restart`.
+- **Chrome fails to launch**: Restart the containers with `docker compose restart`.
-- **VNC connection fails**: Verify your firewall or security group allows inbound traffic on the noVNC ports.
+- **VNC connection fails**: Check whether inbound traffic on the noVNC ports is allowed by your firewall or security group.

 ## Additional Notes

-- Each session is isolated via Docker namespaces and unique X11 socket volumes.
+- Each session is isolated via Docker namespaces and dedicated X11 socket volumes.
-- Communication between `agent` and `vontainers occurs only through the Xnc` c11 UNIX socket, not over the network.
+- Communication between the `agent` and `vnc` containers occurs only through the X11 UNIX socket, not over the network.
 - You can freely add or modify agent-side scripts and dependencies to fit your use case.